Brain and Spine Care

 - The third branch controls sensations in the jaw, lower lip, lower gum, and some of the muscles used for chewing.

-- Vibration or contact with the cheek (shaving, washing the face, or applying makeup)
+- Vibration or contact with the cheek (brushing teeth, washing the face, or applying makeup)

 - Being exposed to the wind

-Trigeminal neuralgia is characterized by attacks that stop for a period of time and then return.
+Trigeminal neuralgia is characterized by attacks that stop for some time and then return.
 The condition can be progressive, with attacks often worsening over time and fewer and shorter pain-free periods before they recur.
 Eventually, the pain-free intervals disappear, and medication to control the pain becomes less effective.

 The disorder is not fatal, but it can be debilitating.
 Due to the intensity of the pain, some individuals may avoid daily activities or social contact because they fear an impending attack.